-- Complete a minimum of six hours of project instruction or more as required by the project leader. - During the current year, 80% average attendance across all projects is required to receive an achievement rank.
+- Complete a minimum of six hours of project instruction or more as required by the project leader.
+Instruction can be virtual or in-person.
+If you are participating in a training related to your project and you want to count it toward your project completion, get permission from your project leader first. - During the current year, 80% average attendance across all projects is required to receive an achievement rank.

-2. Project Skill Activities
+2. Project Skill Activities (optional for Platinum Star holders)